MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

 ---
-title: Upload image to Blob Storage with VSCode - App Service/Cosmos DB
+title: "JavaScript: Upload image to Blob Storage"
 description: Use a React/TypeScript app to upload a file to Azure Storage blobs.
 This tutorial focuses on using local and remote environments with Visual Studio Code extensions. ms.topic: how-to ms.date: 09/16/2021 ms.custom: scenarios:getting-started, languages:JavaScript, devx-track-js, azure-sdk-storage-blob-typescript-version-12.2.1
 ---

-# Upload an image to an Azure Storage blob
+# Upload an image to an Azure Storage blob with JavaScript

 Use a client-side React app to upload an image file to an Azure Storage blob using an Azure Storage [@azure/storage-blob](https://www.npmjs.com/package/@azure/storage-blob) npm package.